Automattic/jetpack/extensions/extended-blocks/paid-blocks/README.md

 This shared extension takes over providing additional behavior to a block if it considered to be a paid feature.

-This condition can depend on a few factors: is it a simple or atomic site? have the have site a paid or free plan?
-However, from the perspective of paid-blocks implementation, it relies on the business-layer system.
+This condition can depend on a few factors:

+* is the site a Simple or Atomic site?
+* does the site have site a paid or free plan?

+From the perspective of paid-blocks implementation however, our logic relies on the business-layer system.

 Ultimately, the feature defines the availability of the blocks by checking data from the Jetpack global state provide on the client-side within the global `Jetpack_Editor_Initial_State` object.